 env.dev

-Rate Limiting Strategies: Token Bucket, Sliding Window & More
+Rate Limiting: Token Bucket, Sliding Window & More

 Implement rate limiting with token bucket, sliding window, fixed window, and Redis-based strategies.
-Includes code examples and API gateway patterns.
+Code examples, edge patterns, and API gateways.

 Last updated:

 Rate limiting controls how many requests a client can make to an API within a given time window.
 It protects backend services from abuse, prevents resource exhaustion, and ensures fair usage across clients.
 Every major API — GitHub (5,000 req/hr), Stripe (100 req/sec), OpenAI (tokens-per-minute) — enforces rate limits.
 The choice of algorithm determines how "bursty" traffic is handled and how evenly requests are distributed.
-This guide covers the four main algorithms, Redis implementations, and API gateway patterns.
+This guide covers the four main algorithms, Redis implementations, and edge-runtime patterns.
+For broader API design context, see REST API best practices.

 How Does the Token Bucket Algorithm Work?